layer-x/pluggable-auction/auctionrunner/instructions_for_diego_demo.md

   - run `BRAIN_NAME="fenzo_brain" BRAIN_PORT=5555 BRAIN_TAGS="fenzo" curl -X curl -X POST 10.244.16.134:3000/Start -d '{"name":"${BRAIN_NAME}","url":"http://172.31.12.164:${BRAIN_PORT}","tags":"${BRAIN_TAGS}"}'`

 ***3. Push an App with CloudFoundry (from your laptop)***
+- Install the cf cli if you don't already have it:
+  - `brew install cf-cli`
+- Log in to the cf instance running on our bosh-lite:
+  -  `cf login -a api.54.85.194.198.xip.io  -u admin -p admin --skip-ssl-validation`
 - Pull the example_cf_apps to your laptop

   `git clone https://github.com/EMC-CMD/cf-example-apps.git`